 So how can you get more whole grains in your diet?
 One easy way is substituting foods made with whole grains for those that are primarily made with refined grains.

 Look for our whole grain sliced breads wherever you buy groceries in the Northeast and Mid-Atlantic regions - and read on for more reasons to love every slice.

 - Made with whole wheat flour.
 It's the first (and most prevalent) grain ingredient in each of our whole grain breads.
-And, both of our 100% Whole Wheat Breads (Smooth and Grainy) are made with sprouted whole wheat flour.
+Plus, both of our 100% Whole Wheat Breads (Smooth and Grainy) are made with sprouted whole wheat flour.
 Sprouted grains retain more nutrients and are more easily digested than other grains.*